 Halberstam writes of an encounter that supposedly occurred between Williams and Yankee pitcher Allie Reynolds at an All-Star game.
 Williams jokingly asked when Reynolds was going to start giving him some good pitches to hit.
 Reynolds countered with words to the effect "not as long as Stephens is hitting behind you."
 Vic Raschi told Halberstam that Stephens could be pitched to by throwing fastballs high and away, but that Doerr (who followed Stephens in the batting order) was as good a hitter as the Red Sox had and required extreme care.

-These stories are unconvincing.
-First, Stephens was a fairly patient hitter who walked 101 times in 1949, the base year for Halberstam's book.
-Second, Stephens drove in 159 runs, leaving one to question whether the pitchers knew what the heck they were doing.
-Third, from 1948 through 1950, Stephens had 13 home runs against the Yankees-including four off Raschi himself-and drove in 54 runs, totals in line with his great statistics in those years.
+Actually, Stephens was a fairly patient hitter who walked 101 times in 1949, the base year for Halberstam's book.
+Also, Stephens drove in 159 runs, and hit very well against the Yankees.
+From 1948 through 1950, Stephens had 13 home runs against New York-including four off Raschi himself-and drove in 54 runs, totals in line with his great statistics in those years.

 When pitchers were interviewed about Stephens when he was playing, they generally provided a glowing description.
 In an article in the Fall 1951 issue of Complete Baseball, Ed Rummill quotes Ed Lopat on Stephens: "He's tough, real tough ... if you throw one to the outside corner, he's liable to hit it down the right field line for two or three bases."
 Ned Garver told the same writer: "That Stephens gives me as much trouble as the rest of the Red Sox combined."
 Jack Kramer was just as positive: "Stephens is as strong as Foxx ever was.
 I'm convinced of it."